motoko-bootcamp/dao-adventure-initiation/README.md

 ## How to get started?

-Head over to [TODO] and follow instructions.
+Head over to [Motoko Playground](https://m7sm4-2iaaa-aaaab-qabra-cai.ic0.app/?tag=2903574997) and follow the instructions.

 ## Learn more
 If you want to learn more , read the [tutorial](/tutorials/README.MD) section.